The Soloist of Brachial Plexus Injury Treatment – Q&A with Dr. Andrew Elkwood

 As with any illness or injury, the type of treatment selected is potentially a very emotional topic.
 Because of the complexity of the treatment, I believe the most important aspect of a search for care is to consider a complete approach to a solution, rather than a solely compartmentalized one.

 Using a true team approach to care is the hallmark of our practice.
 You need a team to integrate all the modalities I have described.
 There are very few institutions that truly use this approach.
-I consider myself a “soloist” in brachial plexus and peripheral nerve surgery procedure.
+I consider myself a “soloist” in brachial plexus and peripheral nerve surgery procedures.
 I personally perform all of these procedures with my team’s support.
 By being the lead surgeon in each of these modalities, I can best integrate an overall care plan for the patient.
 This is very critical and counter to those who advertise the “team approach,” but merely hand the patient off from one team member to another.

 You call yourself a “soloist” of brachial plexus surgery.
 What exactly do you mean?